khanghoang/react-redux-mock/README.md

 });
 ```

-Notice that you can render the `connected` component itself without
+Notice that you can hrender the `connected` component itself without
 defining what is the store and the `Provider` component.

 ### Have question?